ScheWann/enact-pipeline/README.md

 * `<bin_to_cell_method>/<cell_annotation_method>_results/cells_adata.csv`: Anndata object containing the results from ENACT (cell coordinates, cell types, transcript counts)
 * <`bin_to_cell_method>/<cell_annotation_method>_results/merged_results.csv`: Dataframe (.csv) containing the results from ENACT (cell coordinates, cell types)

-## Running ENACT from Notebook
+## Basic Example: Running ENACT from Notebook
-The [demo notebook](ENACT_demo.ipynb) provides a step-by-step guide on how to install and run ENACT on VisiumHD public data using notebook.
+The **[demo notebook](ENACT_demo.ipynb)** provides a step-by-step guide on how to install and run ENACT on VisiumHD public data using notebook.
+The **[output processing demo notebook](ENACT_outputs_demo.ipynb)** provides a comprehensive, step-by-step guide on how the user can use the generated data for further downstream analysis (see [Working with ENACT Output](#working-with-enact-output) for additional details)

-## Running ENACT from Terminal
+## Basic Example: Running ENACT from Terminal
 This section provides a guide for running ENACT on the [Human Colorectal Cancer sample](https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-human-crc) provided on 10X Genomics' website.
 ### Step 1: Install ENACT from Source
 Refer to [Install ENACT from Source](#install-enact-from-source)